Top 25 Questions by Family and Support Network

 Open access computers are located in the library for academic and educational use.
 Computers are also available in the Academic Support Center and in labs on the second and third floors.
 Students can do research, homework, and prepare for presentations using these electronic resources.
 Wireless access is available to students wishing to access the college’s network capabilities; you can get more information on this service and sign up through the Information Services department, email email@example.com.

-23. Will my son/daughter have access to the fitness center at MWCC?
+23. Will my student have access to the fitness center at MWCC?

-Full-time MWCC students (12 credits or more) have access to the Fitness & Wellness Center at a discounted rate.
+Full-time MWCC students (12 credits or more) have access to Mount Fitness at a discounted rate.
 The center features state-of-the-art equipment in a clean and friendly environment.
-The center is staffed with professional and certified personnel trained to assist your son/daughter in their recreational and fitness activities.
+The center is staffed with professional and certified personnel trained to assist your student in their recreational and fitness activities.

 24. Is public transportation available?